xamvvm/xamvvm/README.md

 ###Simple MVVM (Model, View, ViewModel) Framework for .Net - Xamarin.Forms compatible
 *Currently only implemented Factory is* ***Xamarin.Forms*** *PageFactory*

 The main reason for making PageFactory was that I needed a very simple to use MVVM library which would free me from implementing the same things for any Xamarin.Forms project I created all over again.
-Those things were eg. Page Caching, ViewModel oriented Navigation, INotifyPropertyChanged and ICommand implementations, ViewModel and Page Messaging, etc. I also wanted my ViewModels to be dependency free.
+Those things were Page Caching, ViewModel oriented Navigation, INotifyPropertyChanged and ICommand implementations, Messaging between Pages and ViewModels.
+I also wanted my ViewModels to be dependency free (not forcing any concrete class inheritance).

+That’s it.
+It’s very simple, no dependency injections, no platform specific code - just plain PCL.
+What comes with it, it’s very very lightweight.

 ## Features